sarveshveer12345-maker/marketing-finance-performance-analysis/README.md

 The marketing dashboard analyzes campaign performance through:

-- Revenue by marketing channel
+- Revenue by channel
 - Revenue by campaign
+- Revenue by payment status
 - Revenue trend over time
 - Revenue share by channel
-- Payment status analysis

 ---